Secure Access Cloud Logs Shipping - Integration with Amazon Web Services (AWS) S3 Buckets

 In order to define the logs shipping integration please follow the outlined steps below:

-3. Copy the Account ID field from the below dialog in Secure Access Cloud Admin Web Portal:
+Copy the Account ID and External ID field from the below dialog in Secure Access Cloud Admin Web Portal:

 Once you’ve saved the name, the IAM Policy will be populated with the JSON containing the required permissions for Secure Access Cloud to write the logs into the S3 bucket configured:

-Copy the IAM policy and paste it in the AWS Console ‘Create Policy’ window (make sure to switch to JSON editing view in the Policy Create UI before pasting).
+Click on JSON nav in opened Create Policy Tab, then copy the IAM policy from Secure Access Cloud and paste it in the AWS Console ‘Create Policy’ window (make sure to switch to JSON editing view in the Policy Create UI before pasting).